Step 1: Collection of data

 Step 2: Data compilation

-Data from the agencies and Sida’s own project data are quality assured through both computer-assisted (automatic) and manual routines.
+Data from Agencies and Sida’s project data are quality assured using both automated and manual routines.

 Step 3: Distribution of data

-Openaid.se is updated monthly with the latest available information about Swedish development cooperation.
-The reporting of certain information, for example outcomes for in-donor refugees cost, takes places with a certain delay.
-It may therefore take a few months into the current year before the final total amount for the previous year is published on Openaid.
+Openaid.se is updated monthly with the latest available information on Swedish development cooperation.
+Some information, for example outcomes for in-donor refugee costs, is reported with a delay.
+As a result, the final totals for the previous year may not be available until a few months into the current year.

-The data available on Openaid is also available in the IATI Registry and IATI Datastore, via tools on each website or via the Application Program Interfaces (API).
+The data shown on Openaid is also available in the IATI Registry and IATI Datastore, either via the tools on each site or through their application programming interfaces (APIs).

 API

-Openaid uses the API provided by IATI Datastore.
-It provides access to all published IATI data and not only Sweden’s files displayed on Openaid.
+Openaid uses the IATI Datastore API.
+It provides access to all published IATI data, not just Sweden’s files shown on Openaid.

-There is also an IATI Registry API that contains metadata for files published in IATI XML format.
+There is also an IATI Registry API, which provides metadata about files published in the IATI XML format.

 Export of data